JHernPR/MEGR-2157-portfolio/docs/assignments/A02/index.md

 ![Area](A2_area_PT2.PNG)

 When considering cross-sectional area, I used the minimum required for the truss to work, along with a safety factor.
-Because the project stated no size limitations, I chose a square beam 16mm by 16mm, for a total area of 256mm squared.
+Because the project stated no size limitations, I chose a square beam 16mm by 16mm, for a total area of 256 mm².
 This also made further calculations simpler, with less room for error, regardless of who is doing the calculations.
-The reason behind 16mm was that the square root of the minimum cross-sectional area is 15.4369mm squared.
+The reason behind 16mm was that the square root of the minimum cross-sectional area is 15.4369 mm.
 That being said, you cannot use 15 because the area would be smaller than required.

 ### Weight
 ![Weight](A2_Weight.PNG)

 Now that I have the specific area needed for the project to work, I can start figuring out the weight of my truss.
-Adding all of my beams, I got 3.32mm or 3320mm.
+Adding all of my beams, I got 3.32 m or 3320mm.
 The reason for the square root formula in this image was to split the middle triangle to find the real distance of beams CE and DE.
-This meant that I now have my length, area, and density, which came from SolidWorks.
+This meant that I now had my length, area, and density, which came from SolidWorks.
 With all these variables, I multiplied them together; the mm units cancel out, leaving kg for the weight: 6.68kg.

 ### Cross section of Pins
 ![pin-Information](A2_Pin_information.PNG)